upcrob/jOTP/README.md

 ### Validate Function

-**Description:** The validate function determines whether or not a user/token pair are valid.
-If the pair is valid, the 'tokenValid' property of the JSON response will be set to 'true', and the token will be automatically invalidated.
+**Description:** The validate function determines whether or not a token is valid.
+If  valid, the 'tokenValid' property of the JSON response will be set to 'true', and the token will be automatically invalidated.

 **HTTP Verb:** POST